 This carousel contains links to all the tours that PWB have ever done since 2007.
 We advertise for volunteers from April to July ready to go on tour the next January.
 To find out more about what it means to volunteer on a tour, head to our ‘Volunteering’ page.Find out more

-Due to political unrest in the country we are only doing a mini-Tour to Nicaragua in 2019 using local artists to do 1 week projects with out usual partners in Los Quinchos (San Marcos), Las Chavaladas (Leon), Ninos del Fortin (Leon), La Escuela de Comedia y Mimo (Granada).learn more about Nicaragua 2019
+Due to political unrest in the country we are only doing two mini-Tours to Nicaragua in 2019 using local artists to do 2x1 week projects with our usual partners in Los Quinchos (San Marcos), Las Chavaladas (Leon) and Ninos del Fortin (Leon).
+This was funded by an NSC grant.learn more about Nicaragua 2019

 This year we will be returning once again to work with our usual partners in Kenya.learn more about Kenya 2019

 We return to India once again 12 years on from our first tour working with our regular partners.learn more about India 2019

 PWB supported the Flying Seagulls in Samos, Greece, doing some social circus outreach work with the refugees there for a week in early December.learn more about Greece 2019

 The PWB team returned to Calais and Dunkirk in the Spring and Autumn of 2019 to reach out to Refugees in those towns in order to help with their psychological and physical wellbeing.learn more about Calais and Dunkirk 2019